 If you’re not sure what we’re referring to, think wayyy back to the times you twisted and turned your locks into buns, and let the ends stick out like porcupines.
 You KNOW you did it.
 These spiky updos were paired with any and every outfit from everyday jeans-and-tee combos to prom dresses.
 Looking back on these shape-shifting hairstyles, all we can do is laugh and be grateful we’ve graduated to bigger and better things.
 We’ve since seen the error of our ways and swapped out the pineapple bun for the messy bun.
 We couldn’t be happier.

 Back in the day, we did not leave the house without slathering our entire body in shimmery lotions and face powders.
 We were just not presentable unless we looked like little forest fairies.
 While some think this glittery look is out, we beg to differ.
 While it is more subtle, the shimmery skin of our childhood is still going strong.
-Find out how to do glitter like a grownup by reading this.

 While the ’90s were very much about glitter, blue eye shadow and jelly sandals, they were also very much about grunge culture.
 Not everyone was a Spice Girls enthusiast.
 Some ’90s kids fell on the opposite side of the spectrum and rocked Doc Martens, flannel tops, baggy, distressed overalls and, our very favorite, brown lipstick.
 Look at any Beverly Hills 90210 or Blossom episode and we guarantee you’ll spot a deep brown pout within five minutes.
 This is a trend we still hold near and dear to our hearts.
 There’s something about an earth-toned lip that oozes coolness and confidence, right?